 Why Are My Isopods Dying?
 Common Problems and Solutions

-Few things are more frustrating for new keepers than discovering that their isopods are dying unexpectedly.
-While isopods are generally hardy animals, colonies can struggle if the enclosure environment is not balanced correctly.
+Few things are more frustrating than discovering your isopods are dying unexpectedly.
+While most species are hardy, colonies can quickly decline if the enclosure environment becomes unbalanced.

 1. Poor Ventilation

 One of the most common causes of colony decline is poor airflow.
-Without ventilation, enclosures can become stagnant and overly damp, which encourages mould growth and harmful bacteria.
+Without ventilation, enclosures become stagnant, trapping excess moisture and encouraging mould and harmful bacteria.

 2. Incorrect Humidity